The History of St. Agnes Parish

 Monsignor Patrick Wright was appointed pastor in March 1979.
 Under his leadership the formal move to the present site was accomplished in 1981.
 The first Sunday Mass was celebrated in the gymnasium of the new school on November 15, 1981.
 Ground was broken for our new church on June 26, 1988.
 On Sunday, November 26, 1989, the new church was dedicated by Bishop Daniel L. Ryan.
 Upon reaching his 75th birthday, Monsignor Wright was appointed Parish Administrator of St. Agnes until his semi-retirement on June 30, 2004.
 He then served as Parish Administrator of St. Augustine in Ashland, Illinois until his death in 2007.

-Reverend Robert Jallas was appointed the eighth pastor of St. Agnes Church on July 1, 2004.
+Reverend Robert Jallas was appointed pastor of St. Agnes Church on July 1, 2004 and served the Parish and School with a loving heart and compassionate spirit for 15 years.